playfulprogramming/playfulprogramming/content/blog/angular-templates-start-to-source/angular.md

 <ng-template [ngTemplateOutlet]="unicorns"></ng-template>
 ```

-With this, combined with template reference variables ([which we covered at the beginning of this section](#introductory-example)), you may find it easier to use a ternary operator to pass the correct template based on the value of `bool` to create an embedded view of that template.
+With this, combined with template reference variables (ADDLINK: [which we covered at the beginning of this section](#introductory-example)), you may find it easier to use a ternary operator to pass the correct template based on the value of `bool` to create an embedded view of that template.

 ## Pass Data To Templates - The Template Context